 Looking to the future

 The NVRI continues to make a huge contribution to animal health and production in Nigeria and further afield in West and Central Africa.
-Under the leadership of Dr. David Shamaki there is a new cohort of internationally trained scientists with an enthusiasm for forging new collaborations to advance this crucial work.
+Under the leadership of Dr Maryam Muhammad, there is a new cohort of internationally trained scientists with an enthusiasm for forging new collaborations to advance this crucial work.
 Together with the plans to expand vaccine production the NVRI is looking to the future with bold aspirations.
 With 28 IVVN members NVRI is well represented within the network and we hope that we can help these scientists meet these aspirations.
-If you would like any further information about NVRI and its work please contact either Dr. David Shamaki, Director/Chief Executive (dshamaki [at] yahoo [dot] com) or Dr. Reuben A. Ocholi, Director of Research (rbocholi [at] yahoo [dot] com) - they would be delighted to talk to you.
+If you would like any further information about NVRI and its work please contact either Dr Maryam Muhammad, Director/Chief Executive or rbocholi [at] yahoo [dot] com (subject: NVRI, body: Please%20mention%20the%20IVVN%20in%20your%20message) (Dr Reuben A Ocholi, Director of Research) - they would be delighted to talk to you.